 As a result of the analyses made and the methodology applied to calculate expected credit losses for cash and cash equivalents, the management has determined that no impairment is necessary of cash and cash equivalents.
-Therefore, the Company has not recognised a provision for the impairment of expected credit losses as at 31 December 2018 and 30 June 2019.
+Therefore, the Company has not recognised a provision for the impairment of expected credit losses of cash and cash equivalents as at 31 December 2018 and 31 December 2019.

-26. EQUITY
+28. EQUITY